 Bring a medium saucepan of salted water to the boil.
 TIP: Put a lid on the saucepan to help the water boil faster!
 Thinly slice the red onion.
 Cut the zucchini into 1cm chunks.
 Finely chop the garlic (or use a garlic press).
 Cut the bacon into 1cm pieces.
 Finely grate the Parmesan cheese.

 Add the spaghetti to the saucepan of boiling water and cook for 9 minutes, or until ‘al dente’.
-TIP: Stir the occasionally to ensure it doesn't stick.
+TIP: Stir the pasta occasionally to ensure it doesn't stick.
 Reserve some cooking water (1 cup for 2 people / 2 cups for 4 people), then drain the pasta and return to the saucepan.
 Drizzle with a little olive oil to prevent sticking.

 While the pasta is cooking, whisk the eggs with a fork in a medium bowl.
 Add the Parmesan cheese (reserve some for garnish!) and season with a pinch of pepper.
 Mix well and set aside.